Table of Contents

 The Federal Bankruptcy Code outlines different bankruptcy protection methods to help those struggling with debt so that they don’t lose everything.
 Bankruptcy typically results in a reduced total debt or property seizure, depending on what you owe.
 The bankruptcy court will consider your current income and assets compared to your obligation to determine how much you can reasonably pay off in a lifetime.

 Taking proactive steps to protect your IRA will help you avoid massive legal complications in the future.
-For example, your state could remove a protected funds law that places your money at risk.
+For example, your state could remove a protected funds law resulting in your money being at risk.
 Relying on creditor protection from state or federal laws might land you in trouble since exceptions apply to these rules.

 Instead, we recommend taking legal action now to keep your IRA safe.
 When doing so, you have a few options.